 2. Avoid Glycerin

-Keep a look out for it in toothpastes, mouthwash, breath sprays, and anything else you might eat, drink, or use for oral hygiene.
+Keep a lookout for it in toothpaste, mouthwash, breath sprays, and anything else you might eat, drink, or use for oral hygiene.

 3. Begin Oil Pulling